ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : char array = [|'a'; 'b'; '3'; 'd'|]
 ```

-Operations on arrays are provided by the [`Array`](/api/Array.html) modules.
-There is a dedicated tutorial Arrays.
+Operations on arrays are provided by the [`Array`](/api/Array.html) module.
+There is a dedicated tutorial on Arrays.

 #### Lists